Robert Fico: Introduction of the Euro

-During the 2008 global financial crisis, Fico led the government's most significant achievement: successfully bringing the country into the Eurozone on January 1, 2009, becoming the 16th member of the Eurozone.
+During the 2008 financial crisis, Fico led the government's most significant achievement: successfully bringing the country into the Eurozone on 1 January 2009, becoming the 16th member of the Eurozone.
 This move was the completion of a process that had been started by the previous administration.

 Slovakia's successful adherence to the Maastricht criteria—resulting in a relatively balanced budget and low public debt—is widely credited with helping the country withstand the initial shock better than many neighbors.
 However, as a small, highly open, and export-dependent economy, Slovakia was still severely impacted by a sharp drop in foreign demand, forcing the government to repeatedly slash its GDP growth forecasts.

 Fico publicly championed the euro, viewing it as a vital strategic move to solidify the country's economic stability.
 He often emphasized that joining the Eurozone would be a major advantage, especially since it occurred during the height of the global financial crisis, arguing the euro would serve as a "protective shield".

 On the day of the changeover from the Slovak koruna, Fico made a symbolic withdrawal of euros from an ATM.
 He was quoted as stating: "We are very happy in Slovakia because we believe that Europe will be a big success for Slovakia.
 Of course, we are also happy because we are going to introduce the euro at a time of deep economic crisis and Europe can be very helpful for us".
 He stated that the euro would "attract investors to Slovakia" and "stabilize Slovakia as a whole".
 He added, "The euro has come to Slovakia on New Year's Day 2009 as the best talisman one can imagine”.
 The introduction of the euro under Fico's premiership was seen as a key step in integration into the core of the European Union.

 Slovak–Ukraine gas dispute (2009)

 The 2009 Russia-Ukraine gas dispute created a severe energy crisis for Slovakia.
-When all Russian gas flow through Ukraine was stopped on January 7, 2009, Slovakia, along with other Central and Eastern European nations, was among the most heavily affected, forcing the Slovak government to immediately declare a state of emergency.
+When all Russian gas flow through Ukraine was stopped on 7 January 2009, Slovakia, along with other Central and Eastern European nations, was among the most heavily affected, forcing the Slovak government to immediately declare a state of emergency.

 Faced with dwindling domestic reserves that could only cover industrial and household needs for a short period, Fico personally traveled to Kyiv to meet with his Ukrainian counterpart, Yulia Tymoshenko, to demand an immediate resolution.
 Fico later visited Moscow where he said Ukraine was "losing the trust of European partners because of its behaviour".

 As a desperate measure, Fico suggested that the government might need to resort to the "non-standard solution" of restarting the decommissioned second block of the Jaslovské Bohunice nuclear power plant to generate necessary electricity.
-The crisis was resolved on January 18 and Slovakia ended its state of emergency on January 20.
+The crisis was resolved on 18 January and Slovakia ended its state of emergency on 20 January.